 I’ve registered a team.
 What should I do next to get them started?

 The challenge is released on 1 August, and your Challenge Set will be sent to you soon after this (as long as you’ve paid your registration fee!).
 If you have some time available before this, get your team to start exploring their robotics kit and the programming software.

 When the challenge is released, your initial role is to focus your team on digesting the information in the documents and helping them to organise their time.
 It’s important that they make the decisions on what they do, but you can make sure they’re not getting too absorbed in one side of the challenge at the expense of the other two.
 They need to work just as hard on the Innovation Project as the robot and need to demonstrate their Core Values in everything they do.

 Is it mandatory to construct a Robot Game practice table?

 No. It’s useful to have this because the team may want to use the walls when tackling some of the missions - but many teams do very well without it.
-If you want to build one, instructions are in the Field Set-up Guide [PDF: 1.247 MB] for this season.
+If you want to build one, instructions are in the Robot Game table build instructions [PDF, 638KB] for this season.
 The event organisers will provide the competition tables on the day, and usually a couple of practice tables for the teams to share.

 Working on the challenges